A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Estimation with Unknown Covariance Matrix

 \section{Estimation with Unknown Covariance Matrix}

-In this section, we discuss modifications of estimator (\ref{estimator: f}) when the covariance matrix $\bSigma$ of $\bxi$ is unknown.
-As we can see, there are two variables need to be decided without knowing $\bSigma$: one is the true covariance matrix $\bSigma$ to be plugged into (\ref{estimator: f}) and the other is $N$ as in (\ref{N}) which determines the size of the truncation region in the frequency domain.
-According to the definition of $\br(\bSigma):= {\rm tr}(\bSigma)/\|\bSigma\|_{op}$ and $N$, it is sufficient to estimate $\sqrt{{\rm tr}(\bSigma)}$ in order to get a good estimate of $N$.
-Clearly, both can be achieved with a fairly good estimator of $\bSigma$ itself.
-In the following, we provide a data driven method to estimate $\bSigma$ under model (\ref{model: sequence}), where multiple noisy observations are available.
+In this section, we discuss an adaptive estimation strategy to deal with the case when the covariance matrix $\bSigma$ is unknown.
+As we can see, there are two variables need to be decided without knowing $\bSigma$: one is the true covariance matrix $\bSigma$ to be plugged into (\ref{estimator: f}) and the other is the truncation radius $R$ which can depend on $\br(\bSigma)$ when $\|f\|_{s,\infty,1} = O(1)$.
+Note that when $\|f\|_{s,\infty,1}$ depends on the dimension, say $\|f\|_{s,\infty,1} = O(d^{s/2})$, one can simply choose $R = \sqrt{n}$ which does not depend on $d$.
+Clearly, both parameters can be achieved with a fairly good estimator of $\bSigma$.
+In the following, we provide a data driven method to estimate $\bSigma$ under model (\ref{model}), where multiple noisy observations are available.